 What’s it like to date a high school crush years later?
 It’s sentimental – seeing how someone has developed and grown.
 It’s also sweet – I’m glad I can confirm my teenage fantasies weren’t wasted on someone unworthy.
 I like being able to link a piece of my younger self to now.
 But mostly, a teenage crush is simply an adult in your present life who may have grown in a similar or different way to you.
 They or you aren’t the same.
 You have to accept that your teenage thoughts will likely be different now.

 It begs the question: Do you contact them to try to see if you hold a future?
 Or do you simply let them be, accepting that their image is better left somewhere in your mind and not reedited in your future?
 To help decide, you may want to consider:

-- The What If Factor: That annoying bee that buzzes into night time thoughts.
-Much of our ‘what if’ stems from the idea you have of a person.
-It’s easy to let our brains pick out the best bits to mould someone into an ideal that’s not really true.
+- The What If Factor: That annoying bee that buzzes into your night time thoughts.
+Much of our ‘what if’ stems from the idea you have about a person.
+It’s easy to let our brains pick out the best bits to mould someone into an idea that’s not really true.